 Corporations and investors alike have used ESG analysis as a way to calculate ESG risks in terms of material usage in addition to how many opportunities for growth and profit exist in a field.

 Proper assessment allows for the right amount of resources to be allocated to get the job done.
 In many cases, it will also let companies or investors know if their target is actually worth pursuing.

 There are important disclosures, externalities, fiduciary duties, and more that need to be taken into account, which is covered in detail by an analyst.

-Today we will cover ESG analysis, the type of work an ESG analyst performs, ESG analyst jobs, and how to work in ESG.
+Today we will cover ESG analysis, the type of work an analyst performs, jobs, and how to work in ESG investing.

 What Is ESG Analysis & What Does an ESG Analyst Do?

 In essence, it is a role or task dedicated to performing due diligence.
-An ESG Analyst is a person who is charged with researching and analyzing the information that has been collected.
+An analyst is a person who is charged with researching and analyzing the information that has been collected.

 Depending on the topic of analysis, the information collected will vary.
 ESG Analysts will always use a combination of private information and public information.